 Survival analysis

 We aimed to estimate the association between the SUT completion status and CJS contact (Outcomes 1 and 2).
 A model specification analysis focused on testing the assumption of proportional hazards was performed.
 As hazards were not proportional in both models, we calculated the association between SUT completion status and CJS contact through Royston-Parmar models while adjusting for the aforementioned covariates.
 Models were evaluated over the entire follow-up period, and the degrees of freedom of restricted cubic splines of the baseline log hazard functions, and time-varying coefficients were determined using the Akaike information criterion for model fit and the Bayesian information criterion for parsimony.
 Additionally, we obtained the standardised survival curves and restricted mean survival times (RMST) and their differences between treatment completion status at 56 equally spaced times between 0 and 7, but focused on 1, 3 and 5 years through the stpm2 command in Stata (See Supplementary, Section 2) (40-42).
-All models were adjusted for all the covariates specified above, and all considered the imputation of missing data.
-Missing data (reported in Table 1) were imputed using multiple imputations with regression trees from missRanger R package(43).
+The main analysis considers imputed missing data using multiple imputations with regression trees from missRanger R package(43).

 Sensitivity Analysis